-So, a 1 calculates 2 and then put it into 1 put Fermi function equal to 1 at t equal to 0 and then you calculate this spin Hall conductance and the spin Hall conductance comes out to be a very nice you know a form which is it is 0 in the vicinity of the Fermi energy.
+So, a 1 calculates 2 and then put it into 1 put Fermi function equal to 1 at t equal to 0 and then you calculate this spin hall conductance and the spin hall conductance comes out to be a very nice a form which is it is 0 in the vicinity of the Fermi energy.
 So, this is the bias voltage.
-So, you are biasing the system and this bias voltage changes the Fermi energy because the electron occupancy is altered as you bias it and you see that there is a very broad plateau in the vicinity of E F equal to 0 or 0 bias and it is it is very symmetric and so on.
-So, this is e over 2 pi that exists for certain range of values of the E F or the bias voltage and when E F lies in the gapped region of the dispersion spectrum.
-So, when E F lies here which is what we have shown earlier if E F say for example, where both are non-zero.
+So, you are biasing the system and this bias voltage changes the Fermi energy because the electron occupancy is altered as you bias it and you see that there is a very broad plateau in the vicinity of E f equal to 0 or 0 bias and it is very symmetric and so on.
+So, this is e over 2 pi that exists for certain range of values of the E f or the bias voltage and when E f lies in the gapped region of the dispersion spectrum.
+So, when E f lies here which is what we have shown earlier if E f say for example, where both are non-zero.

-So, when the E F lies in this gap and not inside the band then this is a it gives you a plateau and then as it the plateau sort of goes away and the spin Hall conductance becomes dispersive or it sort of rises when the Fermi energy such that it falls within one of the conduction or the valence band is exactly the feature that we have seen earlier okay.
-And so, in this so, if lambda r and lambda v are taken from the region outside that is this white region here or here or here or here then of course, the Z 2 invariant vanishes and the plateau structure vanishes as well okay.
-So, this is by and large what one gets from the Kane-Mele model and the explicit calculations of all the quantities that are of importance are presented here okay.
+So, when the E f lies in this gap and not inside the band then this is a it gives you a plateau and then as it the plateau goes away and the spin hall conductance becomes dispersive or it rises when the Fermi energy such that it falls within one of the conduction or the valence band is exactly the feature that we have seen earlier ok.
+And so, in this so, if lambda r and lambda v are taken from the region outside that is this white region here or here or here or here then of course, the Z 2 invariant vanishes and the plateau structure vanishes as well ok.
+So, this is by and large what one gets from the Ken Milley model and the explicit calculations of all the quantities that are of importance are presented here ok.

 So, these are the helical edge modes that we have shown earlier what is presented once again.

-So, this p q r and s are these things here.
-So, this is a topological insulator that is a quantum spin Hall insulator.
+So, this p, q, r and s are these things here.
+So, this is a topological insulator that is a quantum spin hall insulator.
 So, let me write it as QSH insulator and this is trivial insulator with no edge modes.
-So, here you are inside the blue region here the light blue region that is sky blue region inside and for the right panel you are outside okay.
-This is what completes the discussion on the Kane-Mele model.
+So, here you are inside the blue region here that light blue region that is sky blue region inside and for the right panel you are outside ok.
+This is what completes the discussion on the Ken Milley model.